-- Attendance is critical to succeed in this class.
+- General - Attendance is critical to succeed in this class.
 In order to incentivize you to do so, regular attendance will be taken.
 Together with in-class participation and activities, this will contribute to 5% of the final grade.
-You will be dropped administratively if you do not attend any of the first three class meetings. - The deadline to drop the course with no record and at no cost is 11:59pm on Jan.
-28. You can drop the course from MyCUInfo with a 'W' on the transcript between Jan.
+You will gain a full attendance grade by not missing more than two classes. - The deadline to drop the course with no record and at no cost is 11:59pm on Jan.
+27. You can drop the course from MyCUInfo with a 'W' on the transcript between Jan.
 29 to Mar.
-20. After that, it requires signature from both your instructor and the Dean. - Students are responsible for all missed work, regardless of the reason for absence.
-It is also the absence's responsibility to get all missing notes or materials.
+18. After that, it requires signature from both your instructor and the Dean. - Students are responsible for all missed work, regardless of the reason for absence.
+It is also the absentee's responsibility to get all missing notes or materials. - Missed Exams